-The results and determination of assets and liabilities disclosed in the Financial Statements are sensitive to the accounting principles and policies, measurement bases and estimates used by the Company's Directors.
+The results and determination of equity disclosed in the Annual Accounts are sensitive to the accounting principles and policies, measurement bases and estimates used by the Company's Directors.

 These estimates relate basically to the following:

 - The measurement of assets to determine any impairment losses (see Note 4.1.1). - The market value of certain financial instruments (see Note 4.1.3). - The calculation of income tax (see Note 4.3).